Split Level Style House Plans: The Revival of a Mid-20th Century Classic

 The family room/den and additional bedrooms are downstairs, with direct access to the garage.
 Most bi-levels have no basements.

-A typical bi-level home with the main entry in the center of the two floors.
+A typical bi-level home (top) with the main entry in the center of the two floors.
 Windows on the second floor directly above the covered porch gives the exterior symmetry.
 A side door in the garage provides another entrance.
 An open staircase leads up to three good-sized bedrooms.
-Here are the floor plans of this home.
+Here are the floor plans (main level at center and upper level at bottom) of this home (Plan #115-1025).

 Features of a Split-Level